 Best Restaurants in Midtown Ruidoso: A Local's Honest Guide

 People always ask me the same thing when they're planning a trip up here: "Where should we eat?"
 And I love that question, because Ruidoso punches way above its weight for a mountain town of 8,000 people.
-We've got everything from Portuguese fusion to wood-fired green chile, and most of it is within a mile or two of Midtown.
+We've got everything from a pizza place that gets named the best in New Mexico to wood-fired green chile, and most of it is within a mile or two of Midtown.

 So here's my honest, no-fluff guide.
 I eat out here constantly.
 This is what I actually order.